deno-nonstd/zap/README.md

 `$ deno install -Af -n zap https://deno.land/x/deno-nonstd/zap/app.ts`

-To test whether it installed, type:
+To test it, type:

 `$ zap`

-and it should respond.
-On MacOS Mojave I had to add the .deno/bin to my paths list and took some effort.
-I dont know if this will work for you but this is what worked for me (necessary to do for installing any Deno script to run as commandline app):
+>NOTE: If you haven't previously added /.deno/bin to your $PATH variable (MacOS Mojave at least),
+>then you will need to or Deno won't run the utility.
+It seems to be different for
+>everyone (even on OSX) but this worked for me:
+>

-`$ echo '/User/<name>/.deno/bin' | sudo tee /etc/paths.d/deno`
+> `$ echo '/User/<name>/.deno/bin' | sudo tee /etc/paths.d/deno`

-Then, in a new (not existing) command instance, test it with:

-`$ zap`
+>
+> Then any NEW command window or app started will see the path.
+>

-You may have to close any existing terminals or apps that need to use it.
+> You may have to close any existing terminals or apps that need to use it.

-Hopefully that works for you.

 ## Overview